andreasdominik/HermesMQTT.jl/README.md

 ## Installation

 The package can be installed with the Julia package manager.
-From the Julia REPL, type ] to enter the Pkg REPL mode and run:
+From the Julia REPL, type `alt ]` to enter the Pkg REPL mode and run:

 ```julia
 add https://github.com/andreasdominik/HermesMQTT.jl.git